Smoothed analysis on connected graphs: Edge expansion

-A moment of thought reveals that the above encoding algorithm can easily be reversed and given $v$ and the $\{0,1\}$-sequence encoding $A$, one can recover the set $A$.
+A moment of thought reveals that decoding can be performed in an analogous way and given $v$ and the $\{0,1\}$-sequence encoding $A$, one can recover the set $A$.
 This completes the proof. \end{proof}

+After this work was completed, Noga Alon pointed out to us that one may derive Proposition~\ref{prop:Cvab} from the following classical inequality proved by Bollob\'as~\cite{Bo65}.